Paca House and Garden: Carvel Hall Hotel

 The house and grounds were eventually acquired by the Annapolis Hotel Corporation, and the house became the lobby and conference rooms for the Carvel Hall Hotel, which was constructed in the garden immediately to the rear.
 The hotel opened in 1901 with two-hundred guest rooms.
 But, by 1964, a mixed-use development was proposed for the site that would have demolished the house and the hotel, putting high rises in its place.

 Restoration

 After the plans to demolish Carvel Hall became public, the house was acquired by Historic Annapolis, Inc. (later the Historic Annapolis Foundation, or HAF), and the surrounding property (garden) was acquired by the State of Maryland in 1965.
-The additions were removed in 1966-67 and ownership was transferred to the Maryland Historical Trust.
+The additions were removed in 1966-67 by architects including Orin M. Bullock Jr., and ownership was transferred to the Maryland Historical Trust.
 The property is administered by Historic Annapolis Foundation, and is open to the public for guided tours of the house and self-guided garden year round.